SHUB1SHAH/tree/README.md

 Tree is a recursive directory listing program that produces a depth indented listing of files residing within specified directories.

-It has following options:
+It has following options: <br />
--a            All files are listed (including hidden files) -d            List directories only
+-a            All files are listed (including hidden files)<br />
+-d            List directories only <br />
--o filename   Output to file instead of stdout
+-o filename   Output to file instead of stdout <br />
--f            Print the full path prefix for each file --noreport    Turn off file/directory count at end of tree listing
+-f            Print the full path prefix for each file <br />
+--noreport    Turn off file/directory count at end of tree listing <br />

--Q            Quote filenames with double quotes
+-Q            Quote filenames with double quotes <br />

--r            Sort files in reverse alphanumeric order -U            Leave files unsorted
+-r            Sort files in reverse alphanumeric order <br />
+-U            Leave files unsorted <br />
---help Print usage and this help message and exit
+--help        Print usage and this help message and exit <br />

 ## Getting Started